Many experts say that buying a home where you live rent-free is not an investment.

 - Another option is to move in with your mother.

 - You can rent out your home and move to a cheaper rental.

-- You may be able to rent out a part of your home and still live in it.
+- Rent out a part of your home and still live in it.

-- You can sell your home pay the bank and still have something left.
+- Sell your home, pay the bank, and still have something left.